rocky-linux/documentation/docs/guides/desktop/mate_installation.md

 # MATE Desktop Environment

 The MATE desktop environment was created to fork and continue GNOME2 in the wake of the somewhat negative reception that GNOME3 received when introduced.
-MATE has a loyal set of followers, who immediately install it on their OS of choice.
+MATE has a loyal set of followers, who usually immediately install it on their OS of choice.
 MATE can be installed on many flavors of Linux, including Rocky Linux.

 This procedure is designed to get you up and running with Rocky Linux using MATE.